 How to find the cheapest room in Bangkok?

-To book your room in Bangkok try using Thailand’s largest accommodation provider or the world’s best hotel price comparison website.
+To book your room in Bangkok try using Thailand’s largest accommodation provider, the world’s best hotel price comparison website, or the always popular booking.com.
 Either way you will have access to the widest range of rooms with best prices available.
 Here are links to the top accommodation sites in Bangkok:

 Important: Mobile Users must swipe from left to right to see entire table.